ahmetpergamum/scripts/README.md

-# useful scripts to automate some staff
+# useful scripts to automate some stuff